Ma Honkô

 Collective Action for Marine Protection

-An estimated half the community members involved in this program are women.
-These women are involved in nursery management as well as during planting and monitoring.
-The program encourages more women participation in the livelihood programs such as silk production, beekeeping/honey production, ecotourism and other market based activities.
-The program also works with energy by providing access to solar based electricity in the hamlets, which directly affects the ability of women to participate in income generating activities.
+An estimated half of the community members part of this program are women.
+They are involved in nursery management and the activities surrounding planting and monitoring.
+The program encourages increased participation by women in livelihood implementations like silk production, beekeeping/honey production, ecotourism, and other market-based activities.
+It also works with energy by providing access to solar-based electricity in the hamlets, directly affecting the ability of women to participate in income-generating activities.

-The program facilitates marine based community livelihood programs such as silk production, bee keeping, eco tourism, sustainable seafood among many other such livelihood interventions.
+The program facilitates marine-based community livelihood programs such as silk production, beekeeping, eco-tourism, and sustainable seafood, among many other livelihood interventions.
+This initiative is closely tied to enhancing coastal resilience in Madagascar, ensuring sustainable livelihoods and protected ecosystems in tandem.

-This program works with thousands of local indigenous community members to deliver large-scale mangrove reforestation.
-This reforestation will enable almost 20 million tCO2 to be removed from the atmosphere.
-This program is a true example of community-powered climate action at scale.
+Ma Honkô works with thousands of indigenous community members to deliver large-scale mangrove reforestation.
+That enables removing almost 20 million tCO2 from the atmosphere, making the project a true example of community-powered climate action at scale.
+This blue carbon initiative serves as a cornerstone of the sequestration efforts in Madagascar.

-This initiative will facilitate biodiversity conservation by enabling restoration of critical marine ecosystems offering habitats to a range of endemic species.
-The program also works with sustainable fishing and supply chains which in turn will work with local communities on minimizing risks to the fragile ocean ecosystems.
+This initiative will facilitate biodiversity conservation by enabling the restoration of critical marine ecosystems to offer habitats to a range of endemic species.
+It also works with sustainable fishing and supply chains, which, in turn, will work with local communities to minimize risks to the fragile ocean ecosystems.

-The program brings together the federal government, local government agencies and grassroot local leaders at village level to deliver this large-scale restoration solution.
+The program brings together the federal government, local government agencies, and grassroots local leaders at the village level to deliver a large-scale restoration solution.
 This is a first for Madagascar and promises to be a case study on community leadership.
-The program apart from being a restoration program also works with elements of education, sanitation, access to energy and alternative livelihoods at local levels, which is all facilitated by partnerships across all levels of governance.
+Ma Honkô works with elements of education, sanitation, access to energy, and alternative livelihoods at local levels beyond being a restoration program.
+These aspects are facilitated by partnerships across all levels of governance.

 Gender Inclusion at Scale